Ted Bundy Seattle Locations

 The Seattle Yacht Club

-Bundy worked at the Seattle Yacht Club on East Hamlin Street until January of 1968, when he was fired for stealing food from the pantry.
+Bundy worked at the Seattle Yacht Club on East Hamlin Street until January 1968, when he was fired for stealing food from the pantry.

 During his time here, he befriended an elderly chef named Sybil Ferris.